-Duration of activity 2 weeks to 2 months , excluding travel time.
-Venue(s) Activities have to take place in a participating country or in a partner country.
-Eligible participants Young people between 18 and 30 years who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
-Number of participants and composition of teams 10 to 40 participants coming from at least 2 different countries out of which one is a participating country.
+Duration of activity 2 weeks to 2 months 25 , excluding travel time.
+Venue(s) Activities have to take place in the country of a participating organisation.
+Eligible participants Young people between 18 and 30 years 26 who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
+A volunteer can take part in more than one Solidarity Corps volunteering teams activity.
+Number of participants and composition of teams 10 to 40 participants per volunteering teams activity coming from at least 2 different countries out of which one is a participating country.
 At least a quarter of the volunteers should be legally residing in a country other than the one where the activity takes place.
-Number of participating organisations At least one host organisation is required.
+Number of participating organisations At least one organisation - either host or supporting - is required.
 Other criteria In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be the country of the National Agency to which the application is submitted; or participant(s) from the country of the National Agency to which the application is submitted must be involved.